micro164/AdvGame/README.md

 3. Figure out experience points
 4. Figure out level ups
 5. Quests & general story of the game
+6. Add capability to use items from inventory

 How to run game:
 1. Clone the repository